Filling-enforced constraint on the quantized Hall conductivity on a periodic lattice: Setup and Main Results

 \begin{theorem} {\bf Filling-enforced constraint on $\sigma_{xy}$ for IQHE:}\\ In a generic two-dimensional (2d) system of bosons and/or fermions preserving magnetic translation symmetry (\ref{mag trans}) and $U(1)$ charge conservation, if it has a unique gapped ground state on torus, its Hall conductivity must satisfy the following condition:

 where $\tilde{\sigma}_{xy}= \sigma_{xy}\cdot h/e^2$ is the Hall conductivity in the unit of $e^2/h$, and $\bar{\rho}$ is the number of particles (or the charge in unit of fundamental charge $e$) per unit cell. \end{theorem} This theorem is the lattice analog of (\ref{filling factor}) for 2DEG in continuum.
-In fact, the non-interacting fermion version of this theorem was proved by Dana, Avron, and Zak~\cite{Dana1985}.
-In the present paper, the same statement is proved for a wider range of IQHE systems including interacting fermions, bosons, and bose-fermi mixtures independent of microscopic details, such as the strength and form of interaction between the particles.

 Furthermore, it can be extended to Fractional Quantum Hall effects (FQHEs) with topologically degenerate ground states, as follows: \begin{theorem} {\bf Filling-enforced constraint on $\sigma_{xy}$ for FQHE:}\\ In a generic gapped two-dimensional (2d) system of bosons and/or fermions preserving magnetic translation symmetry (\ref{mag trans}) and $U(1)$ charge conservation, its Hall conductivity $\tilde{\sigma}_{xy}$ in unit of $e^2/h$ must satisfy the following condition